LuongPhuHoa/socfish/README.md

 > ./uninstall.sh

-# How to execute SocFish
+# How to execute socfish

     INFO: To execute Social Fisher you
     should execute the following command!

 > socfish

-# How to update SocFish
+# How to update socfish

     INFO: If you update SocFish, all the data will be saved.
 Do not worry!